MoonModules/WLED-Docs/docs/moonmodules/mappings.md

 This are the basic steps:

 * The effect creates for each segment frame a number of pixels using setPixelColor where pixel(0) is left (2D top left) and pixel(length) is right (2D: pixel(widthxheight), bottom right)
 * Segments are mapped to a strip (2D: Matrix) again from left (top) to right (bottom).
-This is a logical mapping because the real wiring can be different (normally not in strips, but in matrix panels they are)
+This is a logical mapping because the real wiring can be different (normally not in strips, but in matrix panels they are) - specify in segments tab
 *  Logical strip (or matrix) is mapped to how they physically look.
 E.g. for matrix panels: where is the first pixel (top/bottom/left/right), how is the orientation (horizontal / vertical) and is it serpentine (or not).
-There can be multiple panels.
+There can be multiple panels. - Specify in settings / 2D configuration

 Optionally there can also be: